-Two popular Canadian YouTube personalities died while attempting to save one of their girlfriends from being swept over a British Columbian waterfall.
+Two popular Canadian YouTube personalities died while attempting to save one of their girlfriends from being swept over a BC waterfall.

-The three killed were Megan Scraper, Ryker Gamble, and Alexey Lyakh.
-Gamble and Lyakh were two thirds of High On Life SundayFundayz, a group of friends who built a large social media following from filming their exploits in exotic locales.
+The three killed were Megan Scraper, Ryker Gamble and Alexey Lyakh.
+Gamble and Lyakh were two thirds of High On Life SundayFundayz, a group of friends who built a large social media following off filming their exploits in exotic locales.
 Scraper and Lyakh were longtime partners.

 According to the CBC, witnesses of the accident said that the crew was near the top of Shannon Falls near Squamish, BC, when Megan Scraper slipped and fell into the water.
 In an attempt to save her, Gamble and Lyakh dove in.
 All three were taken by the current over the falls.
 None of them survived.

-On the Facebook page for High On Life, the crew says they have been friends since high school, and after graduating from college, set out to travel the world together and film it.
+On the Facebook page for High On Life, the crew says they have been friends since high school who, after graduating university, set out to travel the world together and film it.
 Tributes from family, friends, and fans have been pouring in for the three.
 One friend on Facebook described the three as “beautiful souls who touched the hearts and woke the minds of many.”

-Last year, Lyakh and Gamble found themselves in the news when they trespassed off a boardwalk in Yellowstone National Park to film a vlog.
-The stunt, and others like it, brought the crew much ire from the public who viewed them as disrespecting national treasures and saw them face misdemeanor charges.
+Last year Lyakh and Gamble found themselves in the news when they trespassed off a boardwalk in Yellowstone National Park to film a vlog.
+The stunt, and others like it, brought the crew much ire from the public who viewed them as disrespecting national treasures and saw them face misdemeanour charges.